 Methods: In this population-based case-control study, we used data on 3,939 ALS cases from the Danish National Patient Register diagnosed between 1989 – 2013 and matched on age, sex, year of birth and vital status to 19,298 population-based controls free of ALS at index date.
 We used predictions of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5) from validated spatio-temporal models to assign 1-, 5-, and 10-year average exposures pre-ALS diagnosis at present and historical residential addresses of study participants.
 We used a Bayesian hierarchical conditional logistic model and adjusted for potential confounders to estimate the overall and joint association for the three traffic-related pollutants (NOx, CO, and EC), as well as pollutant-specific associations.

-Results: For a standard deviation (SD) increase in 5-year average concentrations, EC was individually associated with an increase in odds (11.5%; 95% credible interval [CrI]: -1.0%, 25.6%), with decreases individually for NOx (-4.6%;95%CrI -18.1%,8.9%) and CO (-3.2%; 95%CrI -14.4%, 10.0%) and a null effect of non-EC PM2.5 (0.7%;95%CrI -9.2%,12.4%).
-We found no association for joint or overall traffic pollution.
+Results: For a standard deviation (SD) increase in 5-year average concentrations, EC was potentially individually associated with an increase in odds (11.5%; 95% credible interval [CrI]: -1.0%, 25.6%), with decreases individually for NOx (-4.6%;95%CrI -18.1%,8.9%) and CO (-3.2%; 95%CrI -14.4%, 10.0%) and a null effect of non-EC PM2.5 (0.7%;95%CrI -9.2%,12.4%).
+We found no clear association for joint or overall traffic pollution.
 There was a 77.8% posterior probability of a positive association between the joint effect of pollutants and ALS diagnosis, 96.3% for EC, 27.8% for NOx and 26.7% for CO.

-Conclusions: Our results indicate a potential positive association between ALS diagnosis and pollutants, particularly for EC.
+Conclusions: Our results indicate a potential positive association between ALS diagnosis and pollutants, particularly for EC, though results are inconclusive.
 Further work is needed to understand the role of air pollution on ALS pathogenesis and timing of onset.

 Abbreviations: